23: Roman Numeral Chords

 Lesson 23: Roman Numeral ChordsThis lesson teaches how to analyze chord progressions using Roman numeral chord symbols.

 You learned how we can play a melody in any key in Lesson 22: Keys.
 And, we can show a melody in all keys at once by writing its notes as scale degrees (numbers) instead of actual pitch names.

 This lesson shows how we can do the same thing with chords, by using Roman numeral chord symbols.
 You'll need to know Roman numerals, but just the numbers 1 through 6:

-A Roman numeral chord symbol is like a regular chord symbol except that we use a Roman numeral instead of a pitch name.
-The Roman numeral is the scale degree of the key the song is in which matches the chord's root.
+A Roman numeral chord symbol is like a regular chord symbol except that we use a Roman numeral instead of a pitch name to name the root of the chord.
+The Roman numeral is the chord's root, but it labels the root as its scale degree in the song's key.

 A few "question and answer" examples are probably easier to understand than that definition: